dustinpfister/phaser_finger_lakes_reuse/lib/people/README.md

 ## Person and People

-The main people.js libray in Finger Lakes Reuse Contains classes for a single Person Class instance, as well as the People Class that is an extension of the [Group Class in Phaser](https://docs.phaser.io/api-documentation/class/gameobjects-group) for everything related to Groups of Person Class instances.
+The main people.js library in Finger Lakes Reuse Contains classes for a single Person Class instance, as well as the People Class that is a collection of these Person Class Objects.

 ### The Person Class

+The Person class extends from the Phaser Sprite class and contains the current state of a single Person.
+A Person has a 'type' such as 'customer', and a subType such as 'shopper'.
+With that said there is a whole lot of other logic that will apply to a certain Person based mainly on this type and sub type.
+However Much of this will depend on the collection to which the Person is a member of, as well as the current task that the person is set to.

 ### The People Class

+On top of having a single Person class I also have a Collection of Person Class instances which is the People Class.
+This People Class extends from the [Group Class in Phaser](https://docs.phaser.io/api-documentation/class/gameobjects-group)

 ## Tasks and Actions